Construction Quantity Surveying Technician

 They will need safety boots and Personal Protective Equipment, such as a hard hat and overalls.
 They will need to purchase a scientific calculator and technical drawing equipment.
 For voice-over PowerPoint presentations they will need access to a microphone.

-They will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run AutoCAD Architecture which can be downloaded for free.
+They will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run Revit or AutoCAD Architecture which can be downloaded for free from Autodesk for students.

 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.

-They could progress to the HND at Level 5 or to a BSc/BEng degree or Degree Apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base they will have gained from this course.
+They could progress to a Level 5 HND or to a BSc/BEng degree or degree apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base they will have gained from this course.

 If you are an employer and you would like to know more, please email businessenquiries@derby-college.ac.uk or call 01332 387421